drewverzino/Neural-PDE-Option-Greeks/README.md

 - **Sanity_Check.ipynb** — lightweight smoke test to ensure imports, dataset generation, baselines, and a mini PINN run all work in your environment.
 - **System_Stress_Test.ipynb** — a regression harness with a CONFIG cell controlling device, warmup, adaptive sampling, batch size, checkpoint behaviour, and evaluation sample counts.
+- **End_to_End_Evaluation.ipynb** — fully scripted pipeline that generates data, trains the PINN, evaluates on validation data, and benchmarks out-of-sample performance with visualizations.

 Both notebooks keep outputs inside the repo’s `figures/` and `results/` directories so they can be versioned or cleaned easily.